EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 Icons holds map colour, and also probably a EDSM first discovered flag, etc.

+''' PDL
+class Systems cursys = null
+class PopulatedSystems curinfo = null

+for all journal entries, old to new
+    if cmdr id matches
+        if relevant event
+            if fsd event or location change
+            {
+                lookup entry in JournalTravelEntries

+                if edsmid
+                    cursys = db lookup from System table

+                    lookup in db PopulatedSystems edsm id
+                    if found
+                        curinfo = db entry
+                else
+                    cursys = in memory create of class System from info in the JournalTravelEntries using the x/y/z
+            }

+            create entry in EventLog:
+                type = event log name
+                text = relevant text

+                journalentry = journal entry id
+                system = cursys
+                eddbinfo = curinfo
+'''

 ## SavedRoutes
 ```sql
 CREATE TABLE SavedRoutes (